-4. DIFFERENTIATION
+4. Adaptive Teaching

-Differentiation is completed by class teachers based on their knowledge of the children within their classes, and those children's needs.
+Adaptive teaching is completed by class teachers based on their knowledge of the children within their classes, and those children's needs.
 A range of strategies are used when fit-for-purpose to support children's access to learning and provide additional challenge, including task, grouping and use of resources.
-The knowledge and skills Strand Trackers are used by teachers and leaders to ensure appropriate differentiation of the core knowledge and skills within learning focuses.
-Teachers are able to track back to lower year groups to support children who are not yet working at age-related expectations, as well as to track forwards to challenge more able learners in a particular skill.
+The knowledge and skills Strand Trackers are used by teachers and leaders to ensure appropriate adaptation of the core knowledge and skills within learning focuses.
+Teachers are able to track back to lower year groups to support children who are not yet working at age-related expectations, as well as to track forwards to challenge more able learners in a particular skill through building and developing a clear depth of learning through on-going assessment for learning strategies executed.